Weak reference: Examples

 Weak references can be useful when keeping a list of the current variables being referenced in the application.
 This list must have weak links to the objects.
 Otherwise, once objects are added to the list, they will be referenced by it and will persist for the duration of the program.

+C++

+C++ has a std::weak_ptr class, a kind of smart pointer.